 - Master of Tactics

-You can use the Help action as a bonus action.
+You can use the Help action (Read our complete Help Action 5e Guide) as a bonus action.
 When you use the Help action to aid an ally in attacking a creature, the target of that attack can be within 30 feet of you, rather than within 5 feet of you, so long as the target can see or hear you.

 - Insightful Manipulator